DOHAASHRA5060/-Sentiment-Analysis-using-RoBERTa/README.md

 📌 Output

-Predicts tweet sentiment with a confidence score.
+Predicts tweet sentiment with a confidence score 94%.